zidarsk8/ggrc-core/README.md

 You should also feel free to check how the `./bin/jenkins/run_selenium` script works.

-_NOTE: that the "ggrccore" part of the name is due to the repository parent folder name. if you have your repo in a different folder, change the first part acordingly._
+_NOTE: that the "ggrccore" part of the name is due to the repository parent folder name. if you have your repo in a different folder, change the first part accordingly._

 ## Quickstart Breakdown